icobg123/league-of-stats/README.md

 # lol-stats-in-game

-Code and report for a small Python/Flask project that utilises Riot Games' League of Legends API to check if a player is in a game and then display statistics on the performance of each player with their currently selected champion
+Code and report for a small Python/Flask project that utilises Riot Games' League of Legends API.
+Users can view the basic information about the summoner name that they've searched for – The summoner name, the level of the account as well as the in-game icon of the profile.
+The page mentions the last champion that was played by that summoner and background of the page is the image of the last champion which the summoner has played.
+Currently the application displays information only about the last match which was played by the searched summoner.

 # README #

-**CW2**
+**League of Stats**

 First redirect to CW2/src and check that you have all libraries installed, if not proceed to Step1, otherwise skip to Step2.